Akito-Tennouji/MaterialFox/README.md

 ## Please note
 * Linux is not frequently tested; last tested on 07/09/2018.
-* Some customisation settings may no longer work (compact density, some custom themes).
+* Some customisation settings may no longer work (such as compact density).